 Businesses with an amazing onboarding process increase new employee retention by 82% and productivity by over 70%, according to a paper by the Brandon Hall Group.
 Companies can save money on hiring by using a well-established strategy to hire, train, and make people productive sooner.

-How does pre-employment testing affect on-boarding?
-If the wrong (unskilled) person is added to the team, then even the positive on-boarding experience will be wasted.
-Plus, hiring managers can use pre-employment tests to get the precise data about which skills new hires need to learn.
-This will help new hires be as productive as possible in the shortest amount of time.
+How does pre-employment testing affect onboarding?
+If the wrong (unskilled) person is added to the team, then even the positive onboarding experience will be wasted.
+Plus, hiring managers can use pre-employment tests to get precise data about which skills new hires need to learn.
+For example, if a new hire had a low performance during Microsoft Word skills assessment, they can be offered a little extra time to catch up with the rest of the team after their onboarding.

 Discovering the True Knowledge of Candidates